patois/RETracker/README.md

 * go to the `Firmware` menu
 * enter the `Firmware update` sub menu
 * choose the firmware you would like to flash onto the `Polyend Tracker`

-If the newly created firmware does not show up on the device, there may be a naming scheme for the firmware that must be followed (must start with `PolyendTracker_` and end with `.ptf`?).
-If that is the case, renaming the file on your computer may help.
-You're welcome! :D

 >ACHTUNG!!!
 >